What is the primary difference between facilitated diffusion and ... | Channels for Pearson+

 C

-Facilitated diffusion involves the movement of water molecules, while active transport involves the movement of ions.
+Facilitated diffusion involves the use of transport proteins, while simple diffusion does not.

 D

-Facilitated diffusion moves substances against their concentration gradient, while active transport moves substances along their concentration gradient.
+Simple diffusion can move substances against their concentration gradient, while facilitated diffusion cannot.

 Verified step by step guidance